imponateado/procura_bico/README.md

 2. Share the `.zip` file with the Procura Bico app.
 3. Use the provided controls to split and clean the chat messages.

-## Screenshots

-*(Include screenshots here to show the app in action.)*

-## Future Improvements

-- Support for additional file formats.
-- Advanced filtering options with regex support.
-- Exporting processed chats as new text files.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.